 Then Pharaoh called the wise men and the sorcerers.
-The magicians of Egypt also did in like manner with their enchantments.
-For every one of them cast down his rod, and they became serpents.
-But Aaron’s rod swallowed up their rods.
+The magicians of Egypt also make rods turn into serpents with their enchantments.
+Every one of them cast down his rod, and they became serpents.

-God hardened Pharaoh’s heart, that he did not listen to them; as the Lord had said.
+God hardened Pharaoh’s heart, and he did not listen to Moses and Aaron; as the Lord had said.

 Note: I’ve heard that Pharaoh went to the river every morning to worship the river god.

-The Lord (to Moses): Say to Aaron, Take your rod, and stretch out your hand on the waters of Egypt, on their streams, on their rivers, and on their ponds, and on all their pools of water, that they may become blood; and that there may be blood throughout all the land of Egypt, both in vessels of wood, and in vessels of stone.
+The Lord (to Moses): Say to Aaron, Take your rod, and stretch out your hand on the waters of Egypt, on their streams, on their rivers, and on their ponds, and on all their pools of water, that they may become blood; and that there may be blood throughout all the land of Egypt, even in their vessels of wood and stone.

-And Moses and Aaron did as the Lord commanded; and he lifted up the rod, and struck the waters that were in the river, in the sight of Pharaoh, and in the sight of his servants; and all the waters that were in the river were turned to blood.
-And the fish that was in the river died; and the river stank, and the Egyptians could not drink of the water of the river; and there was blood throughout all the land of Egypt.
+Moses and Aaron did as the Lord commanded.
+Aaron lifted up the rod and struck the water in the river, in the sight of Pharaoh and his servants; and all the waters that were in the river were turned to blood.
+And the fish that were in the river died; and the river stank, and the Egyptians could not drink the water of the river; and there was blood throughout all the land of Egypt.

-And the magicians of Egypt did so with their enchantments.
-And Pharaoh’s heart was hardened, neither did he listen to them; as the Lord had said.
+And the magicians of Egypt changed water to blood with their enchantments.
+And Pharaoh’s heart was hardened, and he did not listen to Moses and Aaron; as the Lord had said.

-Pharaoh turned and went into his house, neither did he take this to heart.
+Pharaoh turned and went into his house, and he did not take this to heart.

 Note: God knew beforehand that the magicians of Egypt could duplicate these signs.
 He knew that Pharaoh would not believe in His power after the magicians repeated the signs.

-And all the Egyptians dug round about the river for water to drink; for they could not drink of the water of the river.
+And all the Egyptians dug around the river for water to drink; because they could not drink of the water of the river.

-And seven days were fulfilled, after that the Lord had smitten the river.
+And seven days were fulfilled, after that the Lord had struck the river.